Compliance Transformation Framework

 Key Activities

-1. Create Risk Control Specifications:
+1. Create Risk Profile and Specifications:

 2. Move Artifacts to Version Control: